prob-ml/tfmdoc/bert/README.md

 	--cuda '4' # or, '4,5,6,7' to allow Bert see GPU 4~7.
 ```

-TODO

-- [ ] Fine-tune with other application

 Useful tips:

 - In the cmd, you only need to include parameters which you want to use other values than default.
 For example, if you want to train a Bert-base on `CUDA 5` with `max-length 256`, just run `python3 mlm.py --cuda 5 --max-length 256`.